toitware/ublox-gnss-driver/README.md

 ### Switch UART to different baud rate
-Whilst the serial driver is established at a specific speed, both the device/driver needs to be set using the old speed to the required speed.
-Then reconnecting the uart at the new speed is required.
+Whilst the serial driver is established at a specific speed, both the device/driver needs to be set to the required speed **using the old speed**.
+Once done, reconnect the uart at the new speed.
 ```Toit
 START-BAUD   := 9600
 TARGET-BAUD  := 115200